Tulsa metropolitan area: Combined Statistical Area

-Based on commuting patterns, the Federal Census Bureau defines the adjacent micropolitan areas of Muskogee (Muskogee County) and Bartlesville (Washington County) into a region known as the Tulsa–Muskogee–Bartlesville Combined Statistical Area (CSA), commonly known as the Green Country region.
-The population of this wider region is 1,180,615 as of 2024.
-The Tulsa CSA is the 48th largest CSA, and the 54th largest primary census statistical area in the country.
+Based on commuting patterns, the Office of Management and Budget combines the Tulsa metropolitan area with the adjacent micropolitan areas of Muskogee (Muskogee County) and Bartlesville (Washington County) to form the broader Tulsa–Bartlesville–Muskogee, OK Combined Statistical Area (CSA), often referred to as the Green Country region.
+The population of this wider region is 1,190,018 as of 2025.
+The Tulsa CSA is the 52nd largest CSA in the United States.